-Find out the about my thirteen day Annapurna Circuit itinerary.
+Find out about my 2 week Annapurna Circuit itinerary.
 Learn about everything you need to know such as permits, what to pack, accommodation, transportation to and from the trail, as well as so much more important information.
-If you are planning to hike the Annapurna Circuit this hiking guide is a must read!
+If you are planning to hike the Annapurna Circuit this hiking guide is a must-read!

 One of the top treks in the world is the Annapurna Circuit in Nepal.
 In this guide, you will find everything you need to know from an Annapurna Circuit Itinerary to what to pack and permits you may need.

 Hiking through the Annapurna Himalayas you will get some of the best views and memories to last a lifetime.
 Though the conditions here can be intense.
 This is certainly a hike you need to prepare for otherwise you could find yourself in grave danger.
 Luckily, if you are reading this you must be on the right page.
 So, let’s get into it a little further and find out the best Annapurna Circuit Itinerary, my experience and everything else you need and will want to know.

 - Food on the Annapurna Circuit

 Before you even think about starting the Annapurna Circuit you are first going to need to correct permits.
 This includes the TIMS card and ACAP.